SwiftKickMobile/SwiftMessages/README.md

 ### Message Queueing

 You can call `SwiftMessages.show()` as many times as you like.
-SwiftMessages maintains a queue shows messages in order, one at a time.
-If your view implements the `Identifiable` protocol (as `MessageView` does), duplicate messages are removed.
+SwiftMessages maintains a queue and shows messages one at a time.
+If your view implements the `Identifiable` protocol (like `MessageView`), duplicate messages will be removed automatically.
 The pause between messages can be adjusted:

 ````swift
 SwiftMessages.pauseBetweenMessages = 1.0